taboola/taboola-android/doc/TaboolaSdk_reference.md

 # Taboola Native SDK Reference
 -
-**Note**: if you haven't been specifically instructed by your Tabooola account manager to use this section of TaboolaSDK, you should probably use [TaboolaWidget](../README.md]) which is faster and more simple to integrate.
+**Note**: if you haven't been specifically instructed by your Tabooola account manager to use this section of TaboolaApi, you should probably use [TaboolaWidget](../README.md]) which is faster and more simple to integrate.

 -
-# TaboolaSdk
+# TaboolaApi

-### `public TaboolaSdk init(Context applicationContext, String publisherId, String apiKey)`
+### `public TaboolaApi init(Context applicationContext, String publisherId, String apiKey)`

-Initializes TaboolaSdk.
+Initializes TaboolaApi.
 Must be called before any other method of the SDK.
 Typically you would want to do it in you Application class in OnCreate()

 #### **Parameters:**
    * `applicationContext` — Application Context
    * `publisherId` — The publisher id in the Taboola system
    * `apiKey` — The API key that was provided by Taboola for the application

-### `public static TaboolaSdk getInstance()`
+### `public static TaboolaApi getInstance()`

 #### **Returns:**
 * a singleton instance of the SDK